digital-work-lab/open-source-project/slides/06-code_review.md

 # Summary (I)

-- You will be added as a contributor on GitHub (to opt out, send me an e-mail)
+- You will be added as a contributor on GitHub (to opt out, e-mail me)
 - Consider mentioning the contribution in your CV:

 **Open-Source Contributions**